Delio Gamboa

 Delio "Maravilla" Gamboa Rentería (28 January 1936 – 23 August 2018) was a Colombian football player.
 Gamboa's career ran from 1955 to 1974 in which time he played for Atlético Nacional, Millonarios, Independiente Santa Fe, Once Caldas, and Deportes Tolima, "Maravilla" translates directly to "wonder".

 In the beginning

-Born in Buenaventura (Valle del Cauca), Colombia, Delio Gamboa signed with Atlético Nacional in 1958, after getting noticed playing in a "aficionado" national league.
+Born in Buenaventura (Valle del Cauca), Colombia, Delio Gamboa signed with Atlético Nacional in 1958, after getting noticed playing in an "aficionado" national league.
 A year later, Gamboa was transferred to a football club named CD Oro based out of Mexico.
 He was considered to be their most important player for two straight seasons.
 He led Oro to be runners-up of the Mexican Domestic league in his first season with the club.

 International career

 Delio took part in the 1961 Colombia National Squad which qualified for the following years FIFA World Cup.
 At the 1962 FIFA World Cup an injury limited Gamboa to just one appearance at said World Cup.